 The author of a rather foolish book entitled Thoughts asked the British actor and playwright Samuel Foote (1720-77) if he had read it.

-A writer's own second thoughts may be validly put into his autobiography, but massive additions by editors long after the author is dead, is at least questionable, as in the case of Yogananda's heavily post-mortem edited autobiography in the hands of SRF.
+A writer's own second thoughts may be validly put into his autobiography, but massive additions by editors long after the author is dead, is at least questionable, as in the case of Yogananda's heavily post-mortem edited autobiography.
 [An Autobiography review]

 Apa: Walters, James Donald.
 A Place called Ananda.
 Rev. 2nd ed.
 Nevada City: Hansa Trust: 2001.